samthor/jsbind/README.md

 * Updating `"foo.0"` works, but it will always treat the key as a string - not useful for an `Array` (or `Map` with number key)
   * ...it should _maybe_ support updating `["foo", 0]` or some other syntax for breaking args
-* replacing a whole list recreates all DOM nodes
-  * ...it should reuse for matching keys
 * top-level data inside an each template won't exist for new DOM nodes
   * ...it should update the `template` itself over time
 * only the value is accessible (via `$`)